The words of others

 They had become a alternate transgender version of the ‘Sex In The City” girls’.
 They became goodwill ambassadors and often found themselves conversing with gay and mainstream tourists.
 People were often surprised.
 On one occation, after a night out the Girls Club were at their regular diner for breakfast, when a low voice said “Would you like to join us?”
 Brianna turned to see a tall man pointing to a table with four others.
 She noted that they had already ordered, but would join them for coffee after.

 Coffee turned into four hours of conversation with this hockey team from Sweden.
-And they noted that they were surprised at the depth of intelect that the girls had shown: they expected psychologically damaged bimbos.
-This is has been the experince in most encounteres, where the Girls Club was effectively able to tear down the walls of people’s perceptions and expectations.
+And they noted that they were surprised at the intellectual depth of the conversations: they expected psychologically damaged bimbos.
+This had been the experience in most encounteres, where the Girls Club was effectively able to tear down the walls of people’s perceptions and expectations.

-— in an attempt to present a better understanding to those unaware or unfamiliar with the trans community.
-Oddly it wasn’t the mainstream but rather her gay friends that would inquire “Why do you want to be someone else?”
+It was an ongoing attempt to present a better understanding to those unaware or unfamiliar with the trans community.
+Oddly it wasn’t the mainstream but rather gay friends that would inquire “Why do you want to be someone else?”

 … Today: